Aruba Weather in January: Rain, Temperatures

 Average Rainfall

 Aruba has about 18 inches of rain per year, according to the Meteorological Department of Aruba.
-It records the most rainfall during the months of October, November, December and January with an average of about three inches a month.
+It records the most rainfall during the months of October, November and December with an average of about three inches a month.
 By comparison, the average rainfall in January is about 1.5 inches.

-Even in its months of heaviest rainfall, the rain comes in short bursts.
+Even during the months of heaviest rainfall, the rain often comes in short bursts.
 Aruba rarely has rain for more than a few minutes at a time.

 It rains an average of 11 days during January, which is the highest level of the year along with December.
 By comparison, it rains an average of only two to three days per month from March through September.